bigjosh/Move38-Arduino-Platform/howto-release.md

 4. Update the `package_move38.com-blinks_index.json` file to reflect this new ZIP.

     1. The URL should point to this new ZIP file.
 I like point to the blob in the github release.
     2. The size must be precise to the byte.
-You can get the size by inspecting the properties of the file.
+You can get the size by inspecting the properties of the file or doing `dir` on a Windows command line.
-    3. You can get the SHA256 checksum by uploading the file [here](https://emn178.github.io/online-tools/sha256_checksum.html).
+    3. You can get the SHA256 checksum by uploading the file [here](https://emn178.github.io/online-tools/sha256_checksum.html) or running this command...
+`certutil -hashfile "Move38-Arduino-Platform-main.zip" SHA256`
+...from a Windows command line.

-5. Put the updated `package_move38.com-blinks_index.json` at the URL that people will then add to thier Arduino IDE under `File->Preferences->Additional Board Manager URLs`.
+5. Put the updated `package_move38.com-blinks_index.json` at the URL that people will then add to their Arduino IDE under `File->Preferences->Additional Board Manager URLs`.

     * The current canonical URL for in the Move38.com documentation is `https://boardsmanager.com/package_move38.com-blinks_index.json`, which is currently controlled by [me](https://josh.com/contact.html).
     * I also like to put the matching package JSON file into the release with the ZIP file as a reference, but it is not used for anything.